 - Batman (usually, depending on the incarnation) can not only swing on his grappling hook but use his cape as a glider.

-- Both Banshee and his daughter Siryn can fly by screaming really loud — no clue given as to how this is supposed to work, as they're clearly not shouting at the ground when they does this.
+- Both Banshee and his daughter Siryn can fly by screaming really loud—no clue given as to how this is supposed to work, as they're clearly not shouting at the ground when they do this.
 Or, you know, moving backwards.
 It's explained as them projecting soundwaves off of the ground, except, you know, sound waves don't work that way.
 Sometimes they seem to be able to speak while doing this because Talking Is a Free Action.
+Presumably it's just because banshees are supposed to fly as well as scream.

 - Storm can fly by using her powers to shoot a strong gust of wind up her backside.